NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/standalone-module/README.md

 Follow the instructions below to use this sample in your own environment.
 ### Repository Overview
 This is a standalone Terraform configuration repository that contains the following files:
-* **main.tf** - The main set of configuration for this terraform sample
+* **main.tf** - Contains the configuration of the AWS FSx for ONTAP based on the variables set in the `variables.tf` file.
-* **output.tf** - Contains output declarations of the resources created by this Terraform module.
-Terraform stores output values in the configuration's state file
+* **output.tf** - Contains output declarations of the resources created by this Terraform configuration.
 * **security_groups.tf** - Contains security group configurations for the FSxN file system.
-This file is optional and can be removed if you don't want to use the provided security group.
-* **variables.tf** - Contains the variable definitions and assignments for this sample.
-Exported values will override any of the variables in this file.
+* **variables.tf** - Contains the variable definitions that allows you to customize the deployment.

 ### What to expect
 Running this terraform sample will result the following:
-* Create a new AWS Security Group in your VPC with the following rules:
+* Optionally a new AWS Security Group in your VPC with the following rules:
-    - **Ingress** allow all ICMP traffic
+    - **Ingress** allow ICMP traffic
     - **Ingress** allow nfs port 111 (both TCP and UDP)
     - **Ingress** allow cifs TCP port 139
     - **Ingress** allow snmp ports 161-162 (both TCP and UDP)